I made SO MANY mistakes in my first year of homeschooling.

 Recap 1st Grade Curriculum Picks

 There you have it!
-All of my 1st-grade curriculum picks for Math, Language Arts, Handwriting, Reading, Literature, Science, History, Bible, Art, Music, and P.E.!
+All of my 1st-grade curriculum picks for Math, Language Arts, Handwriting, Reading, Literature, Science, History, Bible, Art, Music, P.E., and foreign language!

-Remember to keep your focus on the core subjects and have a lot of fun with the enrichment subjects.
+Remember to keep your focus in the early years on core subjects and have a lot of fun with the enrichment subjects.

 This should only take 2-3 hours a day, including breaks.